jay-euints/biont-docs-temp/faq.md

 ### What's fractionalisation?

 `BiontShares.fractionalize(soul, current_owner)` mints 10,000 shares to you.
 You can sell some without losing the soul.
 Share holders earn pro-rata from `distribute_earnings`.
-Fractionalised souls cannot be transferred outright — share holders collectively own them.
+Fractionalised souls cannot be transferred outright, share holders collectively own them.

 ### Can I lend a biont?